anselld/tari/RFC/src/RFC-0340_VNConsensusOverview.md

 [Tari Labs University](https://tlu.tarilabs.com/consensus-mechanisms/consensus-mechanisms.html).

 From the point of view of a DAN committee, the ideal consensus algorithm is one that
-1. allows a high number of transactions per second, and does does have unnecessary pauses (i.e. a partially synchronous or asynchronous model).
+1. allows a high number of transactions per second, and doesn't have unnecessary pauses (i.e. a partially synchronous or asynchronous model).
 2. Is Byzantine Fault tolerant.
 3. Is relatively efficient from a network communication point of view (number of messages passed per state agreement).